 The browser market has always been hot with some really great offerings.
 Even though the Google-owned ‘Chrome’ holds the biggest share in the browser market, some of us might find it a little unsafe since it is not open-source.
-Nevertheless, here we compiled a list of the best open source web browsers for you.
+Nevertheless, here we compile a list of the best open source web browsers for you.

 Best Open Source Web Browsers

 Midori is a lightweight open-source browser that uses the GTK interface for its user interface.
-Midori is famous for consuming low resources and is hence included in many lightweight systems including WattOS, Bodhi Linux, and SliTaz.
+It is famous for consuming low resources and is hence comes with many lightweight systems including WattOS, Bodhi Linux, and SliTaz.
 Midori is a part of the XFCE desktop environment and comes as a default browser in Elementary OS.

 The browser is extremely fast and has very less number of plugins available for it.
 It is available for Windows and Linux.